 Our percentage of students of color increased from 17.55% to 22% in the last three years.
 We continue to work for greater progress.

-Tulane’s new Vice President for Enrollment Management, Satyajit Dattagupta has made it a top priority to diversify the class, and in his first few months on the job, has already implemented the strategy described here.
+Tulane’s Vice President for Enrollment Management, Satyajit Dattagupta has made it a top priority to diversify the class, and has already implemented the strategy described here.
 He will work with the graduate and professional schools to coordinate efforts across the campus.

 The Admissions office has hired four new recruiters who are people of color.
 These staff members include a regional director in the Midwest, an admissions counselor for Mississippi and Florida who assists with K-12 group visits to campus, and a recruiter for northern Louisiana and parts of Texas who will also serve as the new diversity coordinator for the office.